photocyte/copier-python-package-template/README.md

 1. Inside that devcontainer, run `python .devcontainer/install-ci-tooling.py` to install necessary tooling to instantiate the template (you can copy/paste the script from this
 1. Delete all files currently in the repository.
 Optional...but makes it easiest to avoid git conflicts.
 1. Run copier to instantiate the template: `copier copy --trust gh:LabAutomationAndScreening/copier-python-package-template.git .`
-1. Run `uv lock` to generate the lock file
+1. Run `python .devcontainer/manual-setup-deps.py --optionally-check-lock` to generate the lock file(s)
+1. Stage all files to prepare for commit (`git add .`)
 1. Run `python3 .github/workflows/hash_git_files.py . --for-devcontainer-config-update` to update the hash for your devcontainer file
 1. Commit the changes (optional)
 1. Rebuild your new devcontainer